-A copy of this advert is attached in Appendix I. In addition, all registered I&APs are being notified of the availability of the report in writing.
+A copy of this advert is attached in Appendix I. In addition, all registered I&APs were notified of the availability of the report in writing.

-The draft Environmental Scoping Report is available for public comment from 17 November 2006 until 01 January 2006.
-This translates to a period of 45 calendar days.
+The draft Environmental Scoping Report was available for public comment from 17 November 2006 until 01 January 2007.
+This translated to a period of 45 calendar days.
 The NEMA EIA Regulations for public review period indicate that a minimum of 30 days needs to be provided for public review; however, due to the December holidays it was felt that it would be prudent to extend the public review period in order to afford all I&APs and Stakeholders sufficient time to peruse the draft ESR and provide their comments.

-4.5.2 Authority Review of Draft Environmental Scoping Report and Plan of Study for the EIA
+4.4.2 Authority Review of Draft Environmental Scoping Report and Plan of Study for the EIA

-The draft Environmental Scoping Report, including the Plan of Study for the EIA, is being to the authorities (Lead Authority: DEAT; Commenting Authorities: L DEDET and M DALA) for review at the same time as it was made available to the public.
+The draft Environmental Scoping Report, including the Plan of Study for the EIA, was submitted to the authorities (Lead Authority: N DEAT; Commenting Authorities: L DEDET and M DALA) for review at the same time as it was made available to the public.

-4.6 Final Environmental Scoping Report
+4.5 Final Environmental Scoping Report